 The Wise Men

-There are three Wise Men: Melchior, Gaspard and Balthazar.
-They are richly dressed and each brings an offering for Jesus (gold, frankincense and myrrh).
-They come from a long way away, guided to Bethlehem by a star (a miniature version of which is hung above the nativity and on top of the Christmas tree) and they are often represented with at least one camel and a cameleer.
+According to tradition, there are three Wise Men: Melchior, Gaspard and Balthazar.
+The Magi are richly dressed, and each brings an offering for Jesus (gold, frankincense and myrrh).
+They come from a long way away, guided to Bethlehem by a star (a miniature version of which is hung above the nativity and on top of the Christmas tree).
+In the Provençal Nativity, they are often represented with at least one camel and a cameleer.

 Saint François d’Assise (St Francis of Assisi)

-He is the patron Saint of all the santonniers thus he is always represented in the nativity with his homespun robe.
+He is the patron Saint of all the Santonniers.
+Thus, he is always represented in the nativity with his homespun robe.

 The Tambourine player

 He is always represented with his tambourine and flute, which reinforces the idea that Christ’s birth is a time for celebration.